-- b. involve an activity or process which requires the use, production, conveyance or storage of significant quantities of sewage or liquid trade waste that may cause harm to surface or ground water if released through accident, malfunction, or spillage; - (b) It must be unnecessary to require arrangements for the drainage and disposal of sewage or liquid trade waste
+- (v) with appropriate safeguards to minimise contamination if the use or development has potential to - indirectly cause the contamination of surface or ground water; or - b involve an activity or process which requires the use, production, conveyance or storage of significant quantities of sewage or liquid trade waste that may cause harm to surface or ground water if released through accident, malfunction, or spillage; or - (b) It must be unnecessary to require arrangements for the drainage and disposal of sewage or liquid trade waste

-A site or each lot on a plan of subdivision must drain stormwater -
+A site or each lot on a plan of subdivision must be capable of draining and disposing of stormwater

-- (a) to a stormwater system provided in accordance with the Urban Drainage Act 2013 - (b) if storm water cannot be drained to a stormwater system - - (i) for discharge to a natural drainage line, water body, or watercourse; or - (ii) for disposal within the site if - a. the site has an area of not less than 5000m2; - the disposal area is not within any defined building area; - the disposal area is not within any area required for the disposal of sewage; - the disposal area is not within any access strip; and - e. not more than 50% of the site is impervious surface
+- \ - (a) to a stormwater system provided in accordance with the Urban Drainage Act 2013; or - (b) if storm water cannot be drained to a stormwater system - - (i) for discharge to a natural drainage line, water body, or watercourse; or - (ii) for disposal within the site if - a. the site has an area of not less than 5000m; - b. the disposal area is not within any defined building area; - the disposal area is not within any area required for the disposal of sewage; - d. the disposal area is not within any access strip; and - e. not more than 50% of the site is impervious surface;

-- (a) A site or each lot on a plan of subdivision must drain and dispose of stormwater - (i) to accommodate the anticipated stormwater - a. currently entering from beyond its boundaries; and - b. from the proposed development; - (ii) without likelihood for concentration on adjacent land; - (iii) without creating an unacceptable level of risk for the safety of life or for use or development on the land and on adjacent land; - (iv) to manage the quantity and rate of discharge of stormwater to receiving waters; - (v) to manage the quality of stormwater discharged to receiving waters; and - (vi) to provide positive drainage away from any sewer pipe, on-site sewage disposal system, or building area; or - (b) It must be unnecessary to require arrangements for the drainage and disposal of stormwater
+- (a) A site or each lot on a plan of subdivision must drain and dispose of stormwater - (i) to accommodate the anticipated stormwater - - currently entering from beyond its boundaries; and - b. from the proposed development; - (ii) without likelihood for concentration on adjacent land; - (iii) without creating an unacceptable level of risk for the safety of life or for use or development on the land and on adjacent land; - (iv) to manage the quantity and rate of discharge of stormwater to receiving waters; - (v) to manage the quality of stormwater discharged to receiving waters; and - (vi) to provide positive drainage away from any sewer pipe, on-site sewage disposal system, or building area; or - (b) It must be unnecessary to require arrangements for the drainage and disposal of stormwater